openlit/helm/README.md

 ## License

-Doku is available under the [Apache-2.0 license](LICENSE).
+Doku is available under the [GPL-3.0](LICENSE).

 ## Support

-For support, issues, or feature requests, submit an issue through the GitHub issues associated with the Doku Repository and add `Helm` label.
+For support, issues, or feature requests, submit an issue through the [GitHub issues](https://github.com/dokulabs/helm/issues) associated with this repository.